The Official Rules of Small-Side Soccer

 The Start and Restart of Play

-- Delayed Penalty: (i) according to the ensuing stoppage, as normally administered, or (ii) in case the defending team obtains possession of the ball during play, at the spot of the original offense.
-(See unabridged Rules where the original offense would have resulted in a Shootout.)
+- in case the defending team obtains possession of the ball during play, at the spot of the original offense.
+(See unabridged rules where the original offense would have resulted in a shootout.)

 Fouls and Other Violations

-- Impedes the progress of an opponent (“Obstruction”), or
+- Impedes the progress of an opponent (“obstruction”)

 - Leverage: Using the body of a teammate or any part of the field to gain an advantage;

 - Encroachment: Entering the protected area of an opposing player taking a free kick (after initial warning);

 - Other: Behavior which, in the Referee’s discretion, does not warrant another category of penalty (e.g., taunting, foul language.)

 Goalkeeper violations: The opposing team receives a free kick for the following violations by a goalkeeper:

 - Illegal handling: Bringing the ball from outside of the penalty arch to his hand within it, or receiving the ball again after a goalkeeper distribution without the ball’s having first touched another player (e.g., no drop-kicking or bouncing the ball)

 - Pass back: Handling the ball, having been passed deliberately and directly to him by a teammate; except that he may handle a ball which a teammate passes to him by the head, chest, or knee and without “trickery” (the use of a wall or foot to flick the ball to a head, chest, or knee before making the pass)